-In the early stages of a BI deployment, most companies
+In the early stages of a BI deployment, most companies measure

 No longer just about tactical issues like reporting, BI ROI and value are increasingly linked to performance management frameworks, said Hostmann, who will host the annual Gartner BI Summit in Chicago next month.
 That means using BI to define new sets of performance metrics, he said, and making more decisions through facts-based analysis.
 It's not just about getting the right information to the right people at the right time, he said, but determining that the information is in fact being used to make better decisions.

 "How do you understand that somebody used information to make a decision that then improved a particular business process?
 How do you go about quantifying that in some sort of direct financial terms?"
 Hostmann asked.
 "That's where it gets more difficult," he said, as there are no ready-made sets of metrics for measuring improved decision-making capabilities.